3. Maxwell Eigenmodes

 supported by the Maxwell eigenmode solver.

-Perfect electric conductor boundaries
+Perfect electric conductor boundaries (API reference)

-On this type of boundaries, the tangential component of the electric field is set to zero
+On this type of boundaries, the tangential component of the electric field is set to zero,

+where \(\mathbf{\hat n}\) is the unit vector normal to the surface.
 This boundary condition is used to model perfect electric conductors (PECs), which are ideal conductors with zero resistivity.
 This boundary condition is appropriate for the superconducting materials used in quantum devices.

 Natural boundaries

 All boundaries at which no specific boundary condition is specified by the user are called natural boundaries.
-In the case of the boundaries external to the device in the Maxwell eigenmode solver, such natural boundary conditions correspond to setting the tangential component of the curl of the electric field to zero
+In the case of the boundaries external to the device in the Maxwell eigenmode solver, such natural boundary conditions correspond to setting the tangential component of the curl of the electric field to zero,

 where \(\mathbf{\hat n}\) is the unit vector normal to the surface, pointing outside the simulation domain.
-In other words, natural boundaries set the component of the magnetic field tangential to the exterior surface to zero.
-If a natural boundary is located inside the device, it will have no effect on the field.
+In other words, natural boundaries set the component of the magnetic field tangential to the exterior [2] surface to zero.